 Maps and Data Analysis Tools:

-The NOAA Coastal Services Center and the Office of Ocean and Coastal Resource Management provide assistance in long-term recovery planning in areas impacted by a hurricane.
+The Office for Coastal Management provides assistance in long-term recovery planning in areas impacted by a hurricane.
 Staff may assist in the development of coastal project plans, coordinate with other federal and state organizations involved in recovery planning, and assist with the design and implementation of activities to involve local communities in planning for their own long-term recovery.